HenryDashwood/hakyll-website/things/books.md

 ## 2021

+Meditations on First Philosophy and Discourse on the Method - René Descartes

+A General History of the Pyrates: From Their First Rise and Settlement in the Island of Providence, to the Present Time - Daniel Defoe

 The History of Rasselas, Prince of Abissinia - Samuel Johnson

 Ageless: The New Science of Getting Older Without Getting Old - Andrew Steele